mtkennerly/madamiru/README.md

 Download the executable for Windows or Linux from the [releases page](https://github.com/mtkennerly/madamiru/releases).
 It's portable, so you can simply download it and put it anywhere on your system.

-A Mac version is planned, but not yet available.
+(A Mac version is planned, but not yet available.)

+You'll also need to install [GStreamer](https://gstreamer.freedesktop.org/download), which is a framework that provides various video codecs.

 <!--
 If you prefer, Madamiru is also available via